‘A FRESH KIND OF CADDY’ - Volkswagen Caddy Cargo Independent New Review (Ref:1497/12139)

 By Jonathan Crouch Added 4th August, 2023

-The fifth generation Volkswagen Caddy van rewards buyers looking for a compact LCV with a quality feel and a depth of design engineering often missing from obvious rivals.
+The Volkswagen Caddy Cargo van rewards buyers looking for a compact LCV with a quality feel and a depth of design engineering often missing from obvious rivals.
 Jonathan Crouch drives it.

 Ten Second Review

-The fifth generation Volkswagen Caddy is a compact van that's new from the ground up, described as 'the Swiss Army Knife of urban delivery vans'.
-It's now more stylish, but bigger inside, more economical and efficient but also more car-like.
-Plus there's an advanced digital interior and a whole portfolio of safety systems.
-You won't have previously come across a compact LCV quite as advanced as this one.
+The fourth generation Volkswagen Caddy Cargo is a compact van that's described as 'the Swiss Army Knife of urban delivery vans'.
+It's polished, economical and quite car-like.
+Plus there can be an advanced digital interior and a whole portfolio of safety systems.
+You can even have Plug-in Hybrid tech if you want it.

 #